High-Throughput Quantification of Altermagnetic Band Splitting: Introduction

 However, discovering new altermagnets with significant spin splitting through trial-and-error experimental approaches is inherently challenging and resource-intensive.
 To overcome this limitation, high-throughput computational screening, leveraging reliable first-principles density functional theory (DFT) calculations, has emerged as an efficient and powerful methodology.
 This approach enables the rapid and systematic exploration of large material databases for candidates exhibiting desirable characteristics.
-Some recent efforts have used the MAGNDATA database for this purpose (see Sec.~\ref{sec:comparison} for a comparison), yet these studies have largely focused on specific subclasses, such as metallic altermagnets or magnonic excitations in collinear systems, thus leaving much of the altermagnetic landscape unexplored \cite{wan2024high,chen2025unconventional}.
-In this present work, we undertake an exhaustive and systematic high-throughput screening of the entire MAGNDATA~\cite{gallego2016magndata} database, without constraints to specific classes or properties, aiming to identify and comprehensively characterize all potential altermagnetic candidates.
+Some recent efforts have used the MAGNDATA database~\cite{gallego2016magndata1, gallego2016magndata2} for this purpose (see Sec.~\ref{sec:comparison} for a comparison) with a focus on specific subclasses, such as metallic altermagnets or magnonic excitations in collinear systems, or using other selection criteria~\cite{wan2024high,chen2025unconventional,Guo2023}.
+In this present work, we undertake an exhaustive and systematic high-throughput screening of the entire MAGNDATA database, including collinear versions of the non-collinear entries, without constraints to specific classes or properties, aiming to identify and comprehensively characterize all potential altermagnetic candidates.
 Through this extensive computational investigation, we successfully discover numerous previously unreported altermagnetic materials, validate several known candidates, and provide robust theoretical frameworks for future experimental realizations.
 This comprehensive approach not only significantly enhances the current understanding of altermagnetic phenomena but also expands the available pool of materials for next-generation spintronic devices, highlighting the critical importance and novelty of this study.